 Finding your New York ancestors can be challenging - so can finding your Irish ancestors.
-When you're looking for Irish ancestors who settled in New York State, the various challenges compound, resulting in challenging research questions.
+When you're looking for Irish ancestors who settled in New York State, things can be doubly challenging!

 A common goal for researchers with Irish heritage is to discover an Irish immigrant ancestor's exact county of origin.
 This thrilling discovery is a huge part of understanding your family's story before they came to New York, and can also provide a jumping-off point for further research using Irish records.

 Most common genealogical documents will simply list "Ireland" as the place of origin, but we'll review a few resources that are especially useful for finding more detailed information.

 Researchers with Irish heritage should also possess a thorough understanding of the history of Irish immigration to the United States - this will provide many contextual clues, and will also help you gain a more satisfying understanding of your Irish ancestors' lives.

 The Irish have been immigrating to New York State since the earliest days of settlement, and major changes in immigration patterns and immigrant demographics are crucial for researchers to know - they will be invaluable in forming research plans or hypotheses to test.

 Irish Immigration: Important Facts

 Before 1820, Irish immigrants were predominantly Ulster Scots